Catherine22/Algorithm/README.md

   - In this case, I assumed that there are no duplicated keys in the BST.
 Every operation based on this scenario.
   - [MyBinarySearchTree]

-  > Most methods were copied from [MyBinaryTree].
-But here I added 'key' in the Node of [BST_Template], which means you sort the whole tree by keys and you are able to assign null or duplicated values.
+  > It extends [MyBinaryTree].
+The only one difference between the node ([BNode]) of MyBinaryTree and the node ([BSTNode]) of  MyBinarySearchTree is key, which means you sort the whole tree by keys and you are able to assign null or duplicated values.
 It's a key-value pair.
 Or you can just remove value if you don't need it.<br>

 ### Undirected Graph
   - [UndirectedGraph]